-Hotel Casa Turire, Turrialba, Costa Rica, is a gorgeous luxury hotel with Rainforest Alliance Verification for sustainable tourism.
-The group of reporters I was with had the pleasure of speaking with, Jana Dangle, the manager of Hotel Casa Turire about why they got verified and what the benefits of verification are for them.
+If you are looking for a luxury hotel outside of San Jose, Costa Rica, you will love this colonial deco boutique hotel.
+It is in the Cartago Province just minutes from the majestic Turrialba volcano and it is one of the best eco hotels in Costa Rica.
+Hotel Casa Turire, in Turrialba, Costa Rica, is a gorgeous luxury hotel with Rainforest Alliance Verification for sustainable tourism.
+Our press group had the pleasure of speaking with, Jana Dangle, the manager of Hotel Casa Turire about why they got verified and what the benefits of verification are for them.

 While tourism is a vital source of income for many developing countries, it can also result in pollution, degradation of land, inefficient energy use and cultural exploitation.
 The Rainforest Alliance seeks to prevent the negative effects that tourism can have and offers training to tourism businesses in order to provide them with the education and tools to run efficiently and sustainably.
 Businesses that have completed the Rainforest Alliance verifcation program earn the right to use the Rainforest Alliance Verified™ mark on promotional materials making it easy for travelers like me to know that I am making a positive impact by when I select a verified hotel or tour operator.

 In 2007, Hotel Casa Turire started on the road to Rainforest Alliance verification.
 It took about one year for them to get verified.
 The biggest change was becoming more aware of what they use and how much they use.
 They do lots more training now with the staff.